 JACKSON, MS (YPI)—In an effort to reduce the theft of maintenance equipment, the City of Jackson has initiated a program of placing their more valuable pieces of machinery at “random and undisclosed” areas of the city until needed for upcoming projects.

-The spokesperson said that the location of the equipment, while “obvious to local residents” would be unknown to organized criminals who would steal and sell the machinery.
+The location of the equipment, while “obvious to local residents” would be unknown to organized criminals who could steal and sell the machinery.
 “Some of these machines are worth a lot of money,” the spokesperson said, “and we need to protect them while they aren’t in use.”
-The spokesperson estimated that up to 75% of the city’s maintenance equipment is currently idle.
+An estimated 75% of the city’s maintenance equipment is currently idle.

 While most metro news outlets were quick to point out that this move is nothing more than a “frivolous” and “shamefully useless” effort, designed according to one periodical as “nothing more than a blatant attempt of the administration to draw attention away from its legal entanglements”, a metro alternative weekly applauded what it called “the city’s bold and innovative new initiative”.

-One local resident said, “I just wish they’d leave the keys in them and provide me with a pile of asphalt mix.
-I could fill a few potholes on my own.”
+One Jackson resident said, “I just wish they’d leave the keys in them and provide me with a pile of asphalt mix.”

 Ellen Gilchrist’s body was found spread-eagled, her blouse torn open, and her hair spread out around her head on a grassy hillside.
 Her neck was discolored by strangulation, and the shoulder-bag she carried was open with the contents spilled on the grass: open lipstick, a purse, compact, nail-file, chewing gum, perfume, keys, address book, earrings and a hair brush.